Leland41/Elk-Stack-Project/README.md

-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+In order to use the playbook, users will need to have an Ansible control node already configured.
+Assuming a control node has been provisioned:

 SSH into the control node and follow the steps below:
 * Copy the install_elk.yml file to /etc/ansible/roles/install_elk.yml